Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 • Price of a dozen eggs: $0.60

 But while life was getting easier, eggs weren’t exactly a bargain yet.
-Inflation was sticking around, and the Korean War (1950-1953) ramped up government spending again.
+Inflation persisted, and the Korean War (1950-1953) led to a resurgence in government spending.
 But as industrialized farming ramped up, prices steadily dropped.

 1951